RodrigoPdeOliveira/Chat-App/README.md

 # Instructions

-For the application to work completely you must start the application and the server.
+For the application to work completely you must install the dependencies and start the application / server.

+## Installing dependencies
+To install the application / server dependencies run `npm install` on each respective folder.

 ## Start the app